SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Introduction.md

 - [Validator](xref:DisValidatorToolWindow): This window lists the results of the latest protocol validation in a tree structure, grouped by severity and category.
 - [Comparer](xref:DisComparerToolWindow):This tool window allows you to compare two connector versions.
 - [Macros](xref:DisMacrosToolWindow): This tool window allows you to create C# scripts that can be used to make changes to e.g. a protocol XML file.
-- [Inject](xref:DisInjectToolWindow): This tool window allows you to make the necessary preparations before debugging the connector QAction(s) or Automation script C# exe block(s) you are editing.
+- [Inject](xref:DisInjectToolWindow): This tool window allows you to make the necessary preparations before debugging the connector QAction(s) or Automation script C# Exe block(s) you are editing.
 - [MIB Browser](xref:DisMibBrowserToolWindow): his tool window allows you to build [Param](xref:Protocol.Params.Param) tags in a connector based on OID data in MIB files.

 An top of this, it includes snippets and XML schemas to assist and speed up your development of connectors and Automation scripts.